 As we think about this shift in day-to-day life, it’s important also to remember the impact this pandemic has on those in our community who already felt marginalized and excluded.
 Now is a time for all of us to think about whom might most want our outreach and support to stay connected.
 We encourage you to think about who around you might need support in finding the resources they need to stay involved and feel supported.
 While the circumstances around us are forcing us into our smallest social networks, keeping connected with diverse perspectives, individuals, and communities is just as important as ever.

 As March 2020 draws to a close, deep in its roots the earth knows Spring is officially here.
 The cherry blossoms, the daffodils, the budding trees bring with them a sense of renewal and promise.
 Gratitude for the renewal and beauty of the earth and gratitude for having another day warms the heart.
 We are grateful for everyone we connect to – employees, clients, vendors, colleagues and all of their family and friends in the decorative plant and flower world.
-We are all in this together.
+We enrich people’s lives with plants and we are all in this together.